pembattech/phpmailer-config/README.md

 This guide will walk you through the process of setting up and using PHPMailer, a popular PHP library for sending emails, on an Ubuntu system.

-## Prerequisites

-- Ubuntu Server installed and running.
-- Basic knowledge of working with the command line.

 ## Installation